iancovert/sage/README.md

 **SAGE (Shapley Additive Global importancE)** is a game theoretic approach for understanding black-box machine learning models.
 It summarizes the importance of each feature based on the predictive power it contributes, and accounts for complex feature interactions by using the Shapley value from cooperative game theory.

-SAGE is described in detail in [this paper](https://arxiv.org/abs/2004.00668).
+SAGE is described in detail in [this paper](https://arxiv.org/abs/2004.00668), but if you're new to using Shapley values, you might prefer starting with this [blog post](https://iancovert.com/blog/understanding-shap-sage/).

 ## Usage